MargaretLangley/letting/use_cases/invoicing_creation.md

    charges).
 4. The user can optionally fill in invoice date and comments before creating the invoice.
-5. The system validates, creates the invoices, and messages success.
+5. The system validates, creates the invoices, and messages success, and continues to invoicing_view.

 3.a. errors when the property range excludes all existing properties.